Scary video: Cloud of birds suddenly fall from sky in Mexico

 Read More: Wildlife department foils smuggling bid recovers precious birds

-After the scary video made rounds, the netizens have come up with different theories as to what could have happened.
+After the viral video made rounds, the netizens have come up with different theories as to what could have happened.

 “Looks more like the lead birds got confused, the dead birds look more like a result of a collision with the surface given that the surviving members of the flock flew back up,” a user wrote while another called the incident to be “apocalyptic!”